Pavel Bure: Politics

 Bure is known to have frequently played ice hockey with Russian president Vladimir Putin, but has denied having any political ambitions himself in an interview with a Swedish newspaper in 2019.

+Pavel Bure supports Russian president Vladimir Putin, joyned the PutinTeam alongside with other NHL players such as Alexander Ovechkin, Evgeni Malkin, Ilya Kovalchuk etc.

 Legal activity

 In 2002, Bure sued the Russian newspaper the eXile for publishing an article stating he broke up with Kournikova because she had two vaginas.
 Although the newspapers' editorial staff claimed the story was a mere joke, the court ruled in favour of Bure in the amount of 500,000 rubles (US$17,770), and ordered a retraction to be printed.
 Two years later, on December 27, 2004, the Russian cosmetics chain Arbat Prestige published a story in their free promotional paper that Bure had bragged about Kournikova losing her virginity to him.
 Shortly thereafter, on January 31, 2005, Bure sued Arbat Prestige for 300 million rubles (US$10.65 million) in a court in Moscow.
 He also demanded the company print a retraction and apology in a future paper.
 The court ruled in favour of Bure in November 2005.
 However, the amount was reduced from 300 million to approximately 320,000 rubles.

 On October 31, 2006, nearly a year after his retirement, Bure filed another suit after being kicked off a British Airways flight by the pilot, having been mistaken for a rowdy soccer fan.
 Despite an apology from the airline company in June 2007, Bure took the issue to court, suing British Airways for 20 million rubles.
-In late-August 2007, a Russian court ruled in favour of Bure in the amount of 67,000 rubles.
+In late August 2007, a Russian court ruled in favour of Bure in the amount of 67,000 rubles.